project8/locust_mc/Config/Tutorial/README.md

 A VTK window should appear showing the particle track.

 ## Visualize the Field Map (requires VTK)
 1. Edit LocustTemplate.json so that the "xml-filename" points to the "Project8Phase2_FieldMap.xml" file in the current directory.
+Alternatively, make the following edits in "Project8Phase2_WithRoot_Template.xml":  define the "generator" field to be gen_bfieldlines, define the trajectory field to be "traj_magnetic", and set P8Phase=0 in the step modifier "cycl_rad_extr".
 2. Look at the parameters in the field "gen_bfieldlines":

     ```